ksu-cs-textbooks/cis400/content/0-forward/07-syllabus.md

 There is no shortcut to becoming a great programmer.
 Only by **_doing the work_** will you develop the skills and knowledge to make your a successful computer scientist.
 This course is built around that principle, and gives you ample opportunity to do the work, with as much support as we can offer.

 _Tutorials_
 Each module will include many tutorial assignments that will take you step-by-step through using a particular concept or technique.
-The point is not simply to complete the tutorial, but to _practice_ the technique and coding invovled.
+The point is not simply to complete the tutorial, but to _practice_ the technique and coding involved.
 You will be expected to implement these techniques on your own in the milestone assignment of the module - so this practice helps prepare you for those assignments.

 _Milestone Programming Assignments_
 Throughout the semester you will be building a non-trivial software project iteratively; every week a new milestone (a collection of features embodying a new version of a software application) will be due.
 Each milestone builds upon the prior milestone’s code base, so it is critical that you complete each milestone in a timely manner!
 This process also reflects the way software development is done in the real world - breaking large projects into more readily achievable milestones helps manage the development process.